noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 other very much.

 Ahh, I see...
 I finally understood why I had been so worried about this matter.
-I want to... “try do something about it”… I want to bring Dr. Vier and Kuro together again.
+I want to... “try do something about it”...
+I want to bring Dr. Vier and Kuro together again.
 However, both Kuro and Dr. Vier said that they couldn’t see each other.
 That’s why I was having a hard time figuring out what the right thing to do was.
 Maybe it’s none of my business to get involved in a family matter as an